johnmartinsson/active-learning-for-audio-data/README.md

     python prepare_audio_data.py birdnet_analyzer/example/ <directory>/active-learning-for-audio-data/backend/data/example

 where you set the <directory> to that where you cloned the 'active-learning-for-audio-data' repository.
-This will pre-process the data by
+This will pre-process the data and create three different directories:

-- splitting audio into 30 second segments (audio),
+- audio: audio segments of maximum length 30 seconds,
-- pre-compute Mel spectrograms for each segment (spectrogram), and
+- specgrograms: pre-computed Mel spectrograms for each audio segment, and
-- pre-compute the BirdNET embeddings for each segment (embeddings).
+- embeddings: pre-computed BirdNET embeddings for each audio segment.

 ## Prepare the backend